amirmahdimajedi/amirmahdimajedi/README.md

 - 👋 Hi, I’m @amirmahdimajedi
-- 👀 I’m interested in JavaScript, Vue, React
+- 👀 I’m interested in JavaScript, Vue, Node.js
-- 🌱 I’m currently learning elm, F#
+- 🌱 I’m currently learning Elm
-- 📫 How to reach me ...

 <!---
 amirmahdimajedi/amirmahdimajedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.